International School on Simulation of Nuclear Reactor Systems (SINUS)

 Prerequisites

-The course is open to advanced Master’s students, PhD students, or young professionals with a Master’s or PhD degrees in nuclear engineering, reactor physics, nuclear physics, and related disciplines.
+The course was open to advanced Master’s students, PhD students, or young professionals with a Master’s or PhD degrees in nuclear engineering, reactor physics, nuclear physics, and related disciplines.
 Participants should have:

 • Basic knowledge of radiation transport and reactor physics.